-- in relation to a provisional parish, the person licensed thereto as curate-in-charge, and - (b) in relation to any other parish, the person licensed thereto as rector, and - (c) except in rule 3.19(1), in the absence or incapacity of a person referred to in paragraph (a) or (b) or during any vacancy in office of the curate-in-charge or rector, the person appointed under rule 9.7 for the time being to exercise all or any of the functions of the curate-incharge or rector, to the extent to which those functions are properly exercisable in accordance with his licence or other authority.
+- (a) the person licensed to the parish as rector, and - (b) except in rule 3.19(1), in the absence or incapacity of a person referred to in paragraph (a) or during any vacancy in office of the rector, the person appointed under rule 9.7 for the time being to exercise all or any of the functions of the rector, to the extent to which those functions are properly exercisable in accordance with his licence or other authority.

-non-occasional use means the use of a church on more than 3 occasions in any 12 month period.
+non-occasional use means the use of a church or other real property on more than 3 occasions in any 12 month period.